 7 Monitor SEO Performance PRO

-By default, the feature is enabled for all Business users to monitor their clients’ performance.
-However, Business users can choose to enable/disable the performance stats of individual sites.
-This can be done by toggling on/off the Monitor SEO Performance option available under WordPress Dashboard > Rank Math > General Settings > Analytics.
+By default, the feature is enabled for all Business and Agency users to monitor their clients’ performance.
+In addition to that, Business and Agency users get the option to enable/disable the performance stats of individual sites.
+This can be done by toggling on/off the Monitor SEO Performance option available under WordPress Dashboard → Rank Math SEO → General Settings → Analytics.

 PRO users might not be able to change the setting for individual sites.
 But, they can enable/disable the analytics stats for all their connected websites by logging in to their Rank Math Account and navigating to the Websites tab.

-Scroll down to find the Display Analytics Stats option and then choose to enable/disable the option.
+Scroll down to find the Display Analytics Stats option under the Pro Settings and then choose to enable/disable the option.

-In this way, PRO users can check the stats of all their connected websites, and Business users can choose the websites for which they wanted to check the stats.
+In this way, PRO users can check the stats of all their connected websites, while Business and Agency users can choose the websites for which they want to check the stats.

 And that’s it – now that you’ve connected your Google Account with Rank Math, you can easily let Rank Math help you make the most of your analytics data!
 If you haven’t yet done so & are looking to get started with Rank Math today – learn more here.